rodrigobmedeiros/web-scrapping-get-anac-data/README.md

 # About the code and data

 The ANAC website contains information on all flights in Brazil since 2000, grouped month by month.
-The idea of ​​the code is to scan the site looking for links to each of the files, organizing them and at the end, concatenating them in a single dataset of information.
+The idea of the code is to scan the site looking for links to each of the files, organizing them and at the end, concatenating them in a single dataset of information.
 Later, these data can be used in an exploratory analysis or in the development of a machine learning model

 # How to run it